steve228uk/SRFormValidator/README.md

 A quick and dirty form validator in Swift.
 Inspired by [Laravel](http://laravel.com/docs/5.1/validation)

+## Installation

+Use cocoapods or install manually.

+`pod 'SRFormValidator'`

 ## Usage

 First, import `SRFormValidator` where you need it.